jacksonchen1998/jacksonchen1998.github.io/_portfolio/portfolio-3.md

 - Design the front-end of the interface for the counselor
 - Build Dummy Chinese Data for the chatbot
 - Design Chinese Prompt for the dialog flow
+- Define the differnce between the Traditional Chinese and Simplified Chinese (Text / Speech)